How to Crochet a Lemon: 3 Ideas + a Free Amigurumi Pattern

 These keychains are excellent for using up scrap yarn, since each lemon requires only a few grams of yellow and a tiny amount of green.
 They are also fantastic items for craft markets and online shops because they are inexpensive to make, easy to ship, and have universal appeal.
 Consider making a batch of ten to fifteen keychains in different shades of yellow for variety, and package them with a small care card explaining that they are handcrafted.

-Most crochet lemon pattern designs rely on a handful of basic stitches that every beginner can learn quickly.
-The single crochet stitch is the workhorse of lemon projects, providing a tight, dense fabric that holds stuffing well for amigurumi and creates a sturdy surface for coasters and trivets.
-The half double crochet stitch is slightly taller and works up faster, making it ideal for larger projects like basket liners and garlands.
+Most lemon designs use just a handful of basic stitches.
+The single crochet stitch is the workhorse — a tight, dense fabric that holds stuffing for amigurumi and makes a sturdy surface for coasters and trivets.
+Half double crochet is a bit taller and faster, good for larger pieces like basket liners and garlands.

 Frequently Asked Questions